What I’ve Learned about Dating in my Later 20s as a Hyperindependent Woman

 You’re not perfect, so you can’t expect him to be too

-I also strongly believe that you attract the energy you give off, so it was a lot of self work and asking myself too, “Am I someone I’d date myself?
+I strongly believe that you attract the energy you give off, so it was a lot of self work and asking myself too, “Am I someone I’d date myself?
 Do I have all these good traits and strong values that I want my partner to have?”

 Am I kind, patient, understanding, and there’s one that I see this on the internet a lot: do I bring him peace?
 Do I make his life better or happier?
+It also works the other way too.
+Is he bringing chaos or peace to my life?
+Does he make my life better?

 I am definitely not perfect, so I wouldn’t expect my partner to be either.
 The “perfect” person simply does not exist, but the “right” person does, and that’s through a partnership of working through things together, communicating, and loving each other along the way.
 That is what I’ve learned.